 You might be wondering how this differs from DNS queries in an office or local network environment.
 For internal queries, the local DNS server will be the authoritative name server for the zone it owns.
 It may also act as a recursive resolver server for secondary zone files.
 External queries will be forwarded to an external DNS server for resolution.
 Using an external DNS server for external queries helps keep internal domains protected and reduces internal network traffic.

-Everyone that uses the internet uses DNS.
-And with over 4.66 billion people using the internet as of October 2020, that’s a lot of users that are bound to experience DNS issues sooner or later, whether at home or while connected to an office network.
+Everyone that uses the internet uses DNS, so there are bound to be issues now and again.
 Luckily, DNS is one of the more straightforward services to troubleshoot.
 Let’s look at a few common DNS issues users may experience and how to resolve them.

 If you can ping a website by its IP address but not by its domain name, it’s a DNS issue.
 One of the quickest ways to try to fix this issue is by flushing your DNS cache.
 Flushing your DNS cache will remove all cached DNS entries.
 If you had any invalid or poisoned DNS entries prohibiting you from accessing certain sites, this will wipe those out and repopulate those entries from the DNS server the next time you try to access the site.
 This can be done with the command “ipconfig /flushdns”.